JSON (xm_json)

 DateFormat

 This optional directive can be used to set the format of the datetime strings in the generated JSON.
-This directive is similar to the global DateFormat, but is independent of it: this directive is defined separately and has its own default.
+It is similar to the global DateFormat but is independent of it: is defined separately and has its own default.
 If this directive is not specified, the default is YYYY-MM-DDThh:mm:ss.sTZ.

 DetectNestedJSON